ad1v7/PumHa/README.rst

 * main scalability constrain is requirement to write new ppm output method when number of populations in a simulation is different than 2
 * I'm not really sure what to put here.
 Who's up for a challenge to write it down?

-ToDo
-########
-Make sure that below tasks are distributed evenly

-* Check is density array type of double precision float (float64)

-  - answer: is not -> change to float64
-* Add unit tests

-  - how can we verify that the simulation does what it supposed to do?
-* Add comments if necessary

-  - comment other people code: this is the best way to improve!
-  - ask if something is unclear -> this could be a bug
-* add docstring to each module (top of each .py file)
-* Add docstrings to each class and every public method

-  - build documentation with Sphinx and add to docs directory
-  - ...but wait for:
-* Check code compliance with pep8 and pep257

-  - Do it but after all unittests and docstrings are added
-* Prepare Readme file

-  - discuss content
-  - find a volunteer :-)
-* what data we want to include with the package
-* Check, verify and discuss output
-* Discuss module structure
-* Go over requirements and make sure all tasks are either assigned or completed
-* time step attribute in Population looks rather awkward; add it to Simulation?
-* make sure output is saved every T step
-* decide format of ppm file, how to get round 70 characters per line limit?

-Puma Package
-########
-* should simulation continue after default config is created?
-* clarify input and output
-* what data include with the package
-* add print frequency to the config
-* scaling for ppm files
-* probably need to have variable to store absolute path to output directory

-* Information on the programming language, revision control, debuggers, build tools, and test tools you have used.

-* Where to get, and how to build and install, any third-party packages needed by your code (for packages that are not already on the Physics Computational Lab machines).
-* How to build your code.

-* How to run your code.

-* How to run your tests.

-* Summary of key design decisions and reasons for these.